MihaiDragutescu/Servio/README.md

 [(Back to top)](#table-of-contents)

-The main features are split in three categories according to the role of the user that is using the application.
+The main features are split in three categories according to the role of the user that is using the app.

 #### Administrator version features:
 * Employees management.